ribs.archives.GridArchive

 • seed (int) – Value to seed the random number generator.
 Set to None to avoid a fixed seed.

 • dtype (str or data-type or dict) – Data type of the solutions, objectives, and measures.
-We only support "f" / np.float32 and "d" / np.float64.
-Alternatively, this can be a dict specifying separate dtypes, of the form {"solution": <dtype>, "objective": <dtype>, "measures": <dtype>}.
+This can be "f" / np.float32, "d" / np.float64, or a dict specifying separate dtypes, of the form {"solution": <dtype>, "objective": <dtype>, "measures": <dtype>}.

 • extra_fields (dict) – Description of extra fields of data that is stored next to elite data like solutions and objectives.
 The description is a dict mapping from a field name (str) to a tuple of (shape, dtype).
 For instance, {"foo": ((), np.float32), "bar": ((10,), np.float32)} will create a “foo” field that contains scalar values and a “bar” field that contains 10D values.
 Note that field names must be valid Python identifiers, and names already used in the archive are not allowed.